 We received aggregate net proceeds from the IPO, inclusive of the underwriters' option to purchase additional shares, of approximately \$76.5 million, after deducting \$6.1 million of underwriting discounts and commissions and \$3.9 million of other offering expenses payable by us.
 None of the underwriting discounts and commissions or offering expenses were paid directly or indirectly to any directors or officers of ours or their associates or to persons owning 10% or more of any class of equity securities or to any affiliates of ours.
-We have used approximately \$55.3 million of the net proceeds from the IPO as of March 31, 2022.
+We have used approximately \$68.0 million of the net proceeds from the IPO as of June 30, 2022.
 We have invested the unused net proceeds from the offering in money market accounts.
-There has been no material change in our planned use of the net proceeds from our IPO as described in our final prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on March 12, 2020.